 - Cooperation between different departments: Mechanical engineering, control engineering, technical documentation,...

 - Security is (mostly) created in the team: Important interfaces to subcontractors and customers.

-- What does "integration of security" mean?
+- What does "safety integration" mean?

 Systematic risk assessment in accordance with EN ISO 12100